Sound of Violence

 Sound of Violence is a 2021 Finnish-American slasher film written and directed by Alex Noyer in his directorial debut, inspired by his short film Conductor.
 The film stars Jasmin Savoy Brown as a formerly deaf girl who goes on a killing spree after witnessing the murder of her family.
 The film was released on May 21, 2021 by Gravitas Ventures after its world premiere on March 19, 2021 at the SXSW Film Festival.

 Plot

 Alexis, who has recovered her hearing after witnessing the brutal murder of her family at the age of ten, has synesthetic abilities awakened in her and starts a journey of self-discovery through the healing music of brutal violence.
-In pursuit of a career through experimenting new sounds, Alexis enlists the help of her loving roommate, Marie, who is unaware of the dark purpose behind Alexis' actions and the part she is unknowingly playing.
+In pursuit of a career through experimenting with new sounds, Alexis enlists the help of her loving roommate, Marie, who is unaware of the dark purpose behind Alexis's actions and the part she is unknowingly playing.
 Faced with the likelihood of losing her hearing again, Alexis begins a rampage to create her masterpiece, not letting anything, not even love, get in her way.